Oklahoma State University receives generous gift from alumni Michael and Anne Greenwood for new music education building

 “The Greenwoods and all of the donors behind OSU’s music initiatives are putting us in a position to continue to achieve national accolades and prominence,” Potter said.
 “Our faculty and students will pursue their intellectual pursuits in the finest facilities and will achieve more than ever before.
 We are indeed exceptionally grateful to the Greenwoods for their lead gift and for the trust they’ve placed in us to continue building a distinctive music program.”

 Potter is preparing for OSU to add degree programs in a variety of areas, including Jazz Performance, and for popular existing programs such as Music Industry Business to rise in acclaim because of the Greenwoods’ gift and the opening of The McKnight Center.
-He expects an influx of applications from around the world after the buildings open in 2019, demonstrating the distinctive offerings and masterclass opportunities from world-renowned visiting artists, including the internationally celebrated New York Philharmonic.
+He expects an influx of applications from around the world after the buildings open, demonstrating the distinctive offerings and masterclass opportunities from world-renowned visiting artists, including the internationally celebrated New York Philharmonic.

 Oklahoma State University is a modern land-grant university that prepares students for success.
 OSU has more than 36,000 students across its five-campus system and more than 25,000 on its combined Stillwater and Tulsa campuses, with students from all 50 states and around 120 nations.
 Established in 1890, OSU has graduated more than 260,000 students who have been serving Oklahoma and the world for 125 years.